Queensland Open (golf): Trophy

 The winner receives the T. B. Hunter Cup.
 The trophy was donated by Thomas Brown Hunter in 1939, the winner to retain it for a year and receive a replica.
 The trophy was inscribed with the name of the previous winners.
 Hunter was secretary of Brisbane Golf Club from 1910 to 1938 and also secretary of the Queensland Golf Association.
 He won the Queensland Amateur Championship in 1913.

 History

 The first Queensland Open was held at Brisbane Golf Club in June 1925, a 72-hole stroke play event held over two days.
 The inaugural event was won by Harry Sinclair, then still an amateur, by 7 strokes from Dick Carr.
 The Queensland Amateur had previously been held as a stroke play event but in 1925 the format was revised, with the Queensland Open acting as qualifying for the match-play amateur event.
 Sinclair went on to win the amateur championship the following week.

 The event has not always been part of the PGA Tour of Australia's calendar.
 For example, in 1988 it was not a tour event.
 Since the 1990s, it has intermittently been an official PGA Tour of Australasia event though also part of the Australian Tour's satellite tours, the Foundation Tour and the Von Nida Tour.

+The 2021 event proved to currently be the final edition of the tournament, with no tournament being scheduled for 2022 onwards.